hhding/slides/README.md

 # Slides
-This is slides that I shared opensource technology with community.
+This folder contains the technology that I shared with opensource community.